-According to Statistics Canada, Canadian new automotive sales declined by approximately 20.0% in 2020, compared to 2019, mainly due to the COVID-19 pandemic.
 Historically, Canada's automotive retail industry has been characterized by strong industry fundamentals.
-According to Statistics Canada, automotive retail industry sales totaled \$151 billion in 2020 (down 9% from \$165 billion in 2019), representing approximately 25% of Canada's overall retail sales of products and merchandise.
-Over the last 20 years, retail automotive sales grew at a compound annual rate of 3.6%.
-The tables below contain new automobile sales by units in Canada for the 2020 and 2019 calendar years:
+According to Statistics Canada, automotive retail industry sales totaled \$176 billion in 2021 (up 17% from \$151 billion in 2020), representing approximately 25% of Canada's overall retail sales of products and merchandise.
+Over the last 20 years, retail automotive sales grew at a compound annual rate of 4.2%.
+The tables below contain new automobile sales by units in Canada for the 2021 and 2020 calendar years as provided by Statistics Canada: